hmlongco/Builder/README.md

 }
 ```
+Like SwiftUI, Builder uses structs to create user defined views.
+Unlike SwiftUI, however, Builder uses those definitions to essentially build a standard set of UIKit views that define our interface.

+## More Views

-And here are the dependent subviews which show the actual UIKit views being constructed.
+Here are some of the dependent subviews which show the actual UIKit views being constructed.

 ```swift
 struct DetailPhotoView: ViewBuilder {